 10. Act Your Buddy Out!

 Act Your Buddy Out is a mingling game that lets one know how well they know their friends.
-This game will need some prior preparations – you will have to make chits with the names of your teenage child’s friends attending the party.
-Mention two names in each chit.
+This game will need some prior preparations – you will have to fold notes with the names of your teenage child’s friends attending the party.
+Mention two names in each note.
 The child with the first name will enact the child with the second name.
 Remember that you have to call out only the child with the first name to act.
-You can keep these chits in a bowl and use them later in the game.
+You can keep these notes in a bowl and use them later in the game.

 Step 1: Tell the kids to gather in a circle and maintain some distance.

-Step 2: Pick one chit from the bowl randomly and call the name.
+Step 2: Pick one note from the bowl and call out one of the names.

-Step 3: The child whose name is called will stand in the center and enact the child with the second name.
+Step 3: The child whose name is called will stand in the center and enact the other child whose name is mentioned in the note.

 Step 4: Let everyone else guess the name.

-Step 5: The game continues until all the chits have been picked.
+Step 5: The game continues until all the names have been picked.

 Make sure you mention all the names so that no one misses to act.
 This game will leave everyone laughing with tears when someone performs the act.